owid/owid-grapher/patch/readme.md

-# Patch: a tiny DSL for query strings
+# Patch: a tiny DSL for isomorphic query strings

-Patch is a tiny library with no external dependencies that provides an **immutable** object that maps a subset of Javascript object literals to a URI encoded string.
+Patch is a tiny library with no external dependencies that provides an **immutable** object with 4 isomorphisms that maps to URI encoded query strings.

 Patch gets its power from its isomorphisms.
 With Patch, you design your query params so that they map to a TSV document.
 Then Patch encodes and decodes that document.